davidtr1037/klee-rocq/README.md

 in which the main theorem states that the program is safe with respect to the LLVM semantics.
 The generated proofs can be validated using _coqc_.

+This tool is based on this paper:
+- Enhancing Symbolic Execution with Machine-Checked Safety Proofs

 _Note: The current version supports a subset of LLVM with integers._

 ## Build